bbyars/mountebank/README.md

 is kind enough to hijack the NXDOMAIN DNS response in an attempt to allow you to conveniently peruse their advertising page, those tests will fail.
 I suggest that, under such circumstances, you talk to your ISP and let them know that their policies are causing mountebank tests to fail.
-You can also set the environment variable `MB_AIRPLANE=true`, which will avoid tests requiring your DNS resolver.
+You can also set the environment variable `MB_AIRPLANE_MODE=true`, which will avoid tests requiring your DNS resolver.

 ## Support